 Bundleware gets its name from people ‘bundling’ different programs into one single installation program.
 The one installation for bundleware installs the main program that you want along with some other programs that you do not want.

 Spyware goes a few steps further and surreptitiously installs another software on your computer.
 The spyware may contain a code that sends information about the user’s computer to the developer or to some other location whenever the user is connected to the Internet.
 This is done in order to display advertisements in the Web browser.

-In addition to this, it can hide itself deep within Windows and even reinstall itself after being removed completely, making it the most difficult program to be removed or cleaned.
-Virus, Trojans, etc may all be considered as malware.
+In addition to this, it can hide deep within Windows and even reinstall itself after being removed completely, making it the most difficult program to be removed or cleaned.
+Viruses, Trojans, etc may all be considered as malware.

-Malware that is designed to trick users into downloading and buying non-functional or a dangerous software is refered to as Scareware or Rogue Software.
+Malware that is designed to trick users into downloading and buying non-functional or dangerous software is referred to as Scareware or Rogue Software.
 How does it do this?
 Simple, it alarms scares a user by making him falsely believe that his computer is infected by potentially harmful viruses.

 Once downloaded and installed, the program displays false virus alerts and instructs him to buy the ‘full version’ to remove the infections (fictional).
 Ultimately, a user buys the software and wastes his hard-earned money.
 In short, Malware that preys on a user’s fear is called Scareware.

-Adds Jsg in the comments section: No support, updates etc offered.
-Purchases no longer have any bearing and, in may cases, registration codes are openly available on the Internet.
-The legality of using a registration code available on the Internet for abandonware is questionable, but generally requires the author to become active to do anything about it.
+Adds Jsg in the comments section: No support, updates, etc offered.
+Purchases no longer have any bearing and, in many cases, registration codes are openly available on the Internet.
+The legality of using a registration code available on the Internet for abandonware is questionable but generally requires the author to become active to do anything about it.

 Have I missed any “-ware” term?
-Have you any comment to make on the definations?
-Or maybe some defination needs to be refined.
-Please do share in the comments section.
+Have you any comment to make on the definitions?
+Or maybe some definition needs to be refined.
+Please do share it in the comments section.